dotnwat/beals-conjecture/README.md

 * Are there classes of points that are more interesting to test (e.g. large exponents)?
 * Are there methods for making the modulo-based filtering more effective (e.g. larger primes)
 * What improvements can we get by using GPU-based acceleration (e.g. CUDA or OpenCL)?
+* Can we make searching the `c^z` space even faster by taking advantage of cache locality?